-ObjectStore Revenue - Revenue from the ObjectStore product line, an object-oriented database from eXcelon, has declined in recent years.
-The future revenue from the ObjectStore product line offering will depend to a substantial degree on the Company's ability both to keep existing customers and to attract and retain new customers for this product.
+ObjectStore Revenue - Revenue from the ObjectStore product line, an object-oriented database acquired in the eXcelon acquisition in December 2002, has declined in recent years.
+The future revenue from the ObjectStore product line offering will depend to a substantial degree on the Company's ability to keep existing customers and to attract and retain new customers for this product.
 A significant portion of ObjectStore revenue historically has been derived from sales to customers in a limited number of industries, such as the telecommunications industry, some of which have been decreasing their rate of capital expenditures, including expenditures for products such as ObjectStore.
 If revenue from sales to customers in these traditional markets continues to decline and the Company is unable to create increased demand for ObjectStore in new markets, revenue from this product line could further decline and there could be a material adverse effect on the Company's business, financial condition and operating results.

-Distribution Channels and New Markets - Future results also depend upon the Company's continued successful distribution of its products through its ISV channel and may be impacted by downward pressure on pricing, which may not be offset by increases in volume.
-ISVs utilize technology from the Company to create their applications and resell the Company's products along with their own applications.
-While revenue from the ISV channel increased in the first quarter of fiscal 2003 and in fiscal 2002, such revenue experienced a year-over-year decrease in fiscal 2001.
-Any adverse effect on the ISVs' businesses related to competition, pricing and other factors could also have a material adverse effect on the Company's business, financial condition and operating results.
+Distribution Channels and New Markets - Future results also depend upon the Company's continued successful distribution of its products through its AP channel and may be impacted by downward pressure on pricing, which may not be offset by increases in volume.
+APs utilize technology from the Company to create their applications and resell the Company's products along with their own applications.
+Any adverse effect on the APs' businesses related to competition, pricing and other factors could also have a material adverse effect on the Company's business, financial condition and operating results.

 The Company is currently developing and enhancing the Sonic product set and other new products and services.
-The market for Web services, messaging products, other Internet business-to-business products and application integration software is highly competitive.
+The market for enterprise application integration, Web services, messaging products and other Internet business-to-business products is highly competitive.
 Many potential customers have made significant investments in proprietary or internally developed systems and would incur significant costs in switching to the Sonic product set or other third-party products.
 Global e-commerce and online exchange of information on the Internet and other similar open wide area networks continue to evolve.
 There can be no assurance that the Company's products will be successful in penetrating these new and evolving markets.